Kong/docs.konghq.com/app/_includes/md/enterprise/deploy-license.md

 You can deploy a license file in one of the following ways:

-* Through the `/licenses` Admin API endpoint
+* Through the `/licenses` Admin API endpoint.
-* As a file on the node filesystem
+* As a file on the node filesystem.
-* As an environmental variable

 The recommended method is using the Admin API.